QUICKguils/pyHarm/src/pyHarm/Stability/README.md

 ## StabilityHill `hill`

-Uses the Hill's method combined with bordering techniques, to derived tests functions that can detect three types of simple bifurcation:
+Uses the Hill's method to assess the stability of the computed solutions.
-- fold bifurcation,
-- branching point bifurcation, and
-- Neimark-Sacker bifurcation.

 ### References

-TODO: cite Krach, Detroux, maybe Lazarus
-<a id="1">[1]</a> E. Allgower and K. Georg, *Numerical Continuation Methods -- An Introduction.
-Soc.
-Ind Appl Math.
-2003.